-I met Ivor at Minton’s in Harlem, between sets, when he greeting the pianist, composer Michele Rosewoman.
-As the evening came to a close, Ivor, and I spoke briefly, and he agreed to the interview.
+I met Ivor at Minton’s in Harlem, between sets, when he was sitting at a table with the pianist, composer Michele Rosewoman.
+As the evening came to a close, Ivor, and I spoke briefly, and he agreed to an interview.
 Here, Ivor talks about his remarkable life and his life’s work with openness, humility, and passion.

 Ivor Miller: Yes, I’m going to Cuba and then to Calabar, Nigeria, where I’m based at the University of Calabar, in Cross River State.

 TP: You also authored the book, “Aerosol Kingdom: Subway Painters of New York City” hailed as, “the seminal study of spray can art of the 1970s and 1980s.”
 Also, it mentions the first-ever encounter between the Efik of Nigeria and the related Abakuá of Cuba.

 IM: My first book was, “Ifa Will Mend Our Broken World – Thoughts on Yorùbá Culture and Religion and Culture in Africa and the Diaspora” (1997), which I co-authored with Professor’ Wande Abimbola, who ran the University of Ife for seven years and was the majority leader of the Nigerian Senate in 1993.
 Also, he led the research to make the IFA oracle system recognized by UNESCO as part of our World Intangible Heritage.